taranjeet/taranjeet.github.io/_posts/2018-02-12-django-migrations-a-primer.md

 ### Role of django_migrations table

 Whenever any migration is applied or unapplied, Django records this in a table called `django_migrations`.
-This table stores the name of app, name and of migration and a datetime field, which tells when the migration was applied.
+This table stores the name of the app, name and of migration and a datetime field, which tells when the migration was applied.

 This table is used by Django to keep track of which migration to apply and which migrations have been applied.